jfsalzmann/jfsalzmann.github.io/_pages/projects.md

   Seminar project, M.Sc.
 Data Science for Public Policy
    <a href="/docs"><i class="fas fa-fw fa-file-pdf" aria-hidden="true"></i></a>

-  <details class="dsub" markdown="1"><summary>Details</summary>
+  <details class="dsmall" markdown="1"><summary class="grey">Details</summary>
   *Context* As the climate movement became popular in 2019, the German's perception of most important problem (MIP) shifted towards climate change.
 It was the aim of this project to combine different data sources on media coverage and issue salience polling data in a joint model.

   *Data* News coverage data, SPIEGEL & GDELT; MIP item, Forschungsgruppe Wahlen (2019)

   *Methods* Full Bayesian joint latent regression model with STAN

   *Results* Quantification of a news coverage effect of Fridays For Future protest news coverage
   </details>